bndr/pipreqs/README.rst

         pipreqs [options] <path>

     Options:
-        --use-local         Use ONLY local package information instead of querying PyPI --debug             Print debug information
+        --use-local           Use ONLY local package information instead of querying PyPI --pypi-server         Use custom PyPi server
+        --proxy               Use Proxy, parameter will be passed to requests library --debug               Print debug information
-        --savepath <file>   Save the list of requirements in the given file --force             Overwrite existing requirements.txt Example
+        --encoding <charset>  Use encoding parameter for file open --savepath <file>     Save the list of requirements in the given file --force               Overwrite existing requirements.txt

+Example
 -------